 For an action-packed adventure in Williamsburg, head to Busch Gardens.
 This thrilling theme park has it all – gravity-defying roller coasters, live performances, and even an animal reserve!
 If you dare, take a ride on Apollo’s Chariot, an award-winning roller coaster that shoots you 73 mph down a 210-foot drop.

 Although Busch Gardens is known for its high-speed rides, it also has something unique compared to other theme parks.
 The park is divided into ten different European villages, where you’ll get to experience different countries without ever leaving Virginia!
-Marvel at Big Ben, stroll through Italian piazzas and even drink beer at an Oktoberfest style tent.
+Marvel at Big Ben, stroll through Italian pizzas and even drink beer at an Oktoberfest-style tent.

 - Address: 1 Busch Gardens Blvd, Williamsburg, VA 23185

 - Admission varies based on current ticket offers and dates

 Related Article: Universal Orlando Tips

 3. Sample Local Williamsburg Microbreweries on the Tasting Trail

 With a fun trip on the Williamsburg Tasting Trail, indulge in some of the best beers, spirits, and meads in the region.
 Whether you take a tour bus or visit the different wineries and breweries in Williamsburg on your own, you’ll enjoy sampling some of Virginia’s most delectable adult beverages.

 There are 12 stops on the trail.
 Microbrew fans will enjoy the rotating daily tap at Alewerks Brewing Company, Amber Ox Public House, and Brass Cannon Brewing.
 When you need a beer break, you’ll be happy to know that there are a variety of meaderies, wineries, and distillers on the Tasting Trail.